Columbus DUI Lawyer

 How much time will my DUI / OVI case take?

 Each case comes with its own very specific fact pattern, so it depends on the facts of your case.
-Some cases can be resolved at arraignment, and others require a hearing and trial (which can take 6 months to 1 year from the date of arrest).
+Some cases can be resolved at arraignment, and others require a motion hearing and/or trial (which can take 6 months to 1 year from the date of arrest).
 An experienced Columbus DUI lawyer will evaluate the evidence in your case and take the time to sit down and discuss your case with you during each stage of the process.